-IPG itself makes regular charitable contributions to organisations that align with our values and encourages our agencies to do likewise and our principals on donations are set out in the IPG Global Contributions Strategy and Policy.
+IPG engages with NGOs around the world that align with our values and our principles on donations are set out in the IPG Global Contributions Strategy and Policy.

-IPG has been listed on the Dow Jones Sustainability Index in North America for four years and is included in the FTSE4Good Index.
+IPG has been named on the Human Rights Campaign Foundation's Equality Index for 15 consecutive years.
+In 2024, IPG was named to the Dow Jones Best-in-Class Indices North America (formerly the Dow Jones Sustainability Index) for the fifth year, and to the Dow Jones Best-in-Class Indices World for the first time, in recognition of its commitment to sustainable business practices.
+IPG is also listed on the FTSE4Good Index and Disability IN's "Best Places to Work for Disability Inclusion,".
 Since 2015, IPG has published sustainability reports utilising the GRI framework and was the first US-based holding company to do so.
 IPG was also the first in its sector globally to report using the Sustainability Accounting Standards Board framework in 2020 and the first US-based advertising holding company to disclose in accordance with the Task Force for Climate-related Financial Disclosures.

-IPG also responds to the Carbon Disclosure Project and the Corporate Sustainability Assessment and publishes an annual communication on progress for the United Nations Global Compact referred to above.
-IPG maps its work to the United Nations Sustainable Development Goals, and has adopted SDG 6, access to water and sanitation.
-IPG has set three major climate goals with a science-based target, working toward net zero by 2040, and achieving one hundred percent renewable electricity by 2030.
+IPG also responds to CDP and the Corporate Sustainability Assessment and publishes an annual Communication on Progress for the United Nations Global Compact referred to above.
+IPG maps its work to the United Nations Sustainable Development Goals, and has focused on SDG 6, access to water and sanitation.
+IPG has set three major climate goals which include near-term science-based targets approved by the Science Based Targets Initiative, working toward net zero by 2040, and achieving one hundred percent renewable electricity by 2030.